dlacaille/clever-dock/README.md

 > If that did not work, open the task manager and close explorer, then use the file menu to start explorer.exe again.

 #####CleverDock can not start, it crashes as soon as I try to open it.
 > You may not have .Net Framework 4.5.
-Try to install it using [This link](http://www.microsoft.com/fr-ca/download/details.aspx?id=30653)
+Install it using [this link.](http://www.microsoft.com/fr-ca/download/details.aspx?id=30653)<br />
 > If this issue persists, try to start the [debug version](https://github.com/ldom66/clever-dock/releases/download/v0.2.0/CleverDock-v0.2.0-Debug.zip) and contact me with the details of the crash.

 #####I can not restore/minimize/close a specific application on the dock.